The Festival

 Committed content throughout the year

 We don’t stop at logistics: ecology is also a key theme in our programme.
-We select committed films (such as Ordures, the closing film for 2025), organize conferences on the impact of film shoots, and propose fun and educational activities such as upcycling clothes with our T-Shirt Machine.
+We select committed films (such as Ordures, the closing film for 2025), organize conferences on the impact of film shoots, and propose fun and educational activities such as the Animated Bike Tour, which will take festivalgoers through several districts of Brussels in the company of a figure from animation.

 The team takes part in a range of events related to the ecological transition in the cultural sector.
 Our commitment has also been recognized: Folioscope responded to a call for eco-coaching projects, in partnership with the National Lottery, to further strengthen its carbon reduction efforts.